Physical therapy is a medical service provided by a therapist to:

 Soft Tissue Injuries

-A muscle, tendon or ligament tear can lead to bleeding beneath the skin.
-The degree of bleeding affects the amount of swelling and recovery time.
-Knowing when to use cold compression, bandaging, heat and massage can have an impact.
-Clinical treatment with thermal and electrical methods will speed your healing and your return to normal activities.
+A muscle, tendon or ligament injury can bleed or swell, and effects your recovery time.
+Cold, compression, heat, massage and electrical methods will speed your healing and return to normal activities.

 Inflammatory Conditions

-These injuries are commonly the result of the overuse of a body part which causes tendon and ligament tissue to become irritated.
-This type of injury can cause painful movement in that body part and may even be painful while at rest.
-Your independent care and the use of our suggested procedures and exercises can accelerate your recovery.
+Overuse causes tendon and ligament tissue to become irritated, causing pain in movement and at rest.
+Your independent treatment and exercises can accelerate your recovery.
 Your physician may have also prescribed medications to reduce the inflammation.
+Your physical therapist is an expert in providing treatments to reduce inflammation.

 Post-Operative Rehabilitation

-After orthopedic or general surgery there can be a need for treatment to reduce inflammation, gait problems, impaired range of motion, muscle weakness or pain and restore normal movement patterns around the joint affected by surgery or the original pre-surgical condition.
-The careful progression of exercises and activities after joint surgeries are directed by a physical therapist to accelerate healing and yet protect surgically repaired tissues.
+After orthopedic or general surgery, treatment to reduce inflammation, gait problems, impaired range of motion, muscle weakness and pain are addressed by a physical therapist to accelerate healing and yet protect surgically repaired tissues.

 Athletic and Sports Related Injuries

-Both professional and recreational athletes may suffer injuries that can be treated with an emphasis on minimizing recovery time.
-With many injuries, specific treatment and exercise may decrease the recovery time.
+Professional and recreational athletes suffer injuries treated to accelerate recovery time.
+Treatment and exercise decrease the recovery time.
 The development of strength, flexibility, coordination and reflexes of the injured part should lead to complete recovery.

 Geriatric Rehabilitation